 [PR 5.9.6-2] Based on operator policy and location area, the 5G system shall be able to provide means to support per-UE authorization for NR-based sensing.

-[PR 5.9.6-3] The 5G system shall be able to support means to enable RAN entities and UEs to transfer sensing measurement data to sensing processing entities in the 5G system responsible for processing and aggregation of the sensing measurement data.
+[PR 5.9.6-3] The 5G system shall be able to support means to enable RAN entities and UEs to transfer 3GPP sensing data to sensing processing entities in the 5G system responsible for processing and aggregation of the 3GPP sensing data.

-NOTE2: The “Sensing processing entities” in the above requirement refer to one or more entities in the 5G system responsible for aggregating and processing of sensing measurement data (e.g., core network).
+NOTE2: The “Sensing processing entities” in the above requirement refer to one or more entities in the 5G system responsible for aggregating and processing of 3GPP sensing data (e.g., core network).

-[PR 5.9.6-4] Based on operator’s policy, the 5G system shall be able to support means to expose sensing results to a trusted 3rd-party application.
+[PR 5.9.6-4] Based on operator’s policy, the 5G system shall be able to support means to expose sensing results to a trusted third-party application.

-Editor’s note: The KPIs for this use case are FFS.

 5.10 Use case on UAV flight trajectory tracing